stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Discovers State Definitions from Hue Scene Schedules and reloads them when their scenes change.
 This feature is available only with a Philips Hue Bridge.

+Scene names contain a scheduled time followed by optional comma-separated options in brackets, such as `12:00 [Mo-Th,Su,i]`.
+Write days directly as abbreviations or inclusive ranges: `Mo` for Monday, `Mo-Fr` for Monday through Friday, or `Fr-Mo` for Friday through Monday across the weekend.
+English and German day abbreviations are supported, case-insensitively.
+Multiple day entries are combined and can appear anywhere among the other options; omitting days means every day.
+An unknown option or invalid value makes the scene ineligible for scheduling.

 When enabled, the `CONFIG_FILE` positional argument (or environment variable) is optional.
 If a configuration file is also provided, its definitions are combined with those discovered from Scene Schedules.
 An explicitly configured file must still exist and be readable.

 **Default:** `false`